Cl4sm/CSE576_Project/submissions/phase2-dataset-2/submit-this-README.md

 - HuiJun Tay: Responsible for model creation and training using fairseq.
 Also helped with generating dataset.
 - Arvind Sriram Raj: Creating initial dataset from which training and testing sets will be derived.

-In addition, we will split the final evaluation task amongst all of us us.
+In addition, we will split the final evaluation task amongst all of us.
 We have high level evaluation tasks identified but since specific details of those tasks have not yet been identified, we do not have a clear distribution of tasks amongst us yet.

 ## How to run the code